- Becoming a Historian: An Informal Guide

 - View the full list of our Theses and Dissertations Databases

-1. Search Omni library's main search box to find books, journal articles, newspaper articles, videos, and many other types of published literature.
+Use Omni to find books, journal articles, newspaper articles, videos, and many other types of publications or media.
 Omni searches almost all of our collections and databases, simultaneously.
-For help, consult How to find Articles in Omni or the use the Omni Search Tips guide.
+For help, consult the Omni Search Tips guide.

 Searching for primary sources on Omni

-Search your topic (or historical person of interest) using Omni the library's main search box to find primary sources (or reproductions) in our collection.
+- Search your topic (or historical person of interest) on Omni to find primary sources (or reproductions)

-Keyword searches that include the following terms will identify primary materials most of the time: diaries or diary, correspondence, letters, memoir, personal narratives, recollections, reminiscences, journal, sources.
+- Keyword searches on Omni that include the following terms will identify primary materials: diaries or diary, correspondence, interviews, letters, memoir, personal narratives, recollections, reminiscences, journal, sources.

 Historical Newspaper Databases